ChrisAbdo/HACKFEVM-FRONTEND/README.md

 - File uploading should be just 1
 - File uploaded should replace the gray square
 - Assign NFT previews - Images should be the same size, or at least scaled to the same width or height

+### Presentation Notes

+- Setup demo address with oracle ahead of time
+- Upload image to IPFS ahead of time